nxskok/pasias/docs/15-logistic-regression.md

 `relativity` is negative, so it's the other way around: a higher relativity score goes with a *lower* chance of saying that the research should stop.
-That's all I needed, but we can look back at the description of these scales in the question.
+That's all I needed, but as an extra, we can look back at the description of these scales in the question.
 The `relativism` one was that a person believed that the most moral action depends on the situation (as opposed to a person having something like religious faith that asserts universal moral principles that are always true.
 That would be a low score on the relativism scale).
-Somebody with a low score on this scale might believe something like ``it is always wrong to experiment on animals'', whereas somebody with a high relativism score  might say that it was sometimes justified.
+Somebody with a low score on this scale might believe something like
+"it is always wrong to experiment on animals", whereas somebody with a high relativism score  might say that it was sometimes justified.
 Thus, other things being equal, a low relativism score would go with "stop" and a high relativism score would (or  might) go with "continue".
 This